digime/digime-sdk-nodejs/guides/onboard.md

 // sampleData - (Optional) Use for testing flow with sample datasets
 // locale - (Optional) Send prefared locale for authorization client to be used.
 Default is en.
 // includeSampleDataOnlySources - (Optional) Flag to indicate if we should include sample data only sources.
 Default is false.
+// triggerQuery - (Optional) Flag to indicate if data query will be triggered post service authorisation.
+Default is true.
+If this is set to false data for added service will not be returned.
+You may want to set to false when adding multiple services subsequently and only get data for all services when adding last service.

 const { url } = await sdk.getOnboardServiceUrl({
     callback,